Albert Mahomet: Early life

-Albert was eventually saved from the workhouse by his uncle, William Jenkerson, and taken to live in Wells.
+Mahomet was eventually saved from the workhouse by his uncle, William Jenkerson, and taken to live in Wells.
 In Wells he worked first as a domestic servant then for a doctor who later dismissed him for trading in the surgery.
 He then worked for a farmer called Samuel Gooch.
 Gooch was Superintendent of the Wesleyan Sunday school.
 It may be that Gooch’s influence contributed to the changing course of Albert’s life in the following years.